bwoodsend/hirola/CONTRIBUTING.rst

 Test
 ++++

-To run the test suite:
+To run the test suite, use pytest_:

 * Run everything: ``pytest``
 * Run everything including the tests normally skipped: Recompile with